Andre-L-Melo/R_Language-Data_Analytics/Statistical_Analysis_With_R:Hypothesis_Test/Readme.md

 > dim(pop_data)
 [1] 48093     2
 ```
-Fine, but why did we need to do all the Hypothesis data if we could make a decision by just looking for the population data?
-Well, imagine if you are handling billion of records, your computer or cluster can't treat all this data with a good performance.
-We are just doing this to show you that your Hypothesis test is really correct.
-The correct way is to sample our data, respecting the Central Limit Theorem of course, after that clean our data and then do the Hypothesis test.
+Fine, but why did we need to do all the Hypothesis data if we could decide by just looking for the population data?
+Well, imagine if you are handling billions of records, your computer or cluster can't treat all this data with a good performance.
+We are just doing this to show you that your Hypothesis test is correct.
+The correct way is to sample our data, respecting the Central Limit Theorem, after that we clean our data, and then do the Hypothesis test.

-Our main goal with this little experiment is to show you that our data must be heard, to see how the variables communicate among themselves.
+Our main goal with this little experiment is to show you how important it is to understand the data and define the business problem.

 ## Author